Decision-making ability – the success factor of teams

 Kai-Marian Pukall

-Kai-Marian Pukall works as a senior agile coach for Chili and Change GmbH.
+Kai-Marian Pukall works as an organisational consultant for Seibert Media GmbH.
 He has been accompanying agile teams for many years, always with the aim of making collaboration valuable and professional, simple and people-friendly.
 He prefers to apply the Lean principle “Eliminate Waste” to everything that smells like method and business theatre.